Combinatorial zeta functions counting triangles: Introduction

 where $T$ is the transfer matrix of a signed geodesic random walk. {The above fact is a topological version of the famous Brydges--Fr\"ohlich--Sokal random walk representation widely used in Quantum Field Theory~\cite{fernandez2013random, GJ}}.

-The random walk we consider is not a random walk on the vertex set of the triangulation of $\widetilde M$ or $\wh{M}$, but on the set of $n-1$ simplices.
+The random walk we consider is not a random walk on the vertex set of the triangulation of $M$ or of the cover $\wh{M}$, but on the set of $n-1$ simplices.
 The former has been used famously to obtain information about another topological $L^2$-invariant, namely the lowest Novikov-Shubin invariant.
-Here, fundamental work of Varopoulos \cite{Varopoulos} implies that the lowest Novikov-Shubin invariant is encoded in the sequence $p(n)$, where $p(n)$ is the probability to return to the starting point after precisely n steps.
-Note that this would be related to the number of closed geodesics of length n in the $1$-skeleton.
+Here, fundamental work of Varopoulos \cite{Varopoulos} implies that the lowest Novikov-Shubin invariant is encoded in the sequence $p(n)$, where $p(n)$ is the probability to return to the starting point after $n$ steps.
+Note that this is closely related to the number of combinatorial closed geodesics of length $n$ in the $1$-skeleton.

 In the G\"ottingen doctoral thesis \cite{Hoepfner} of Tim H\"opfner, a generalization of the result of Varopoulos to Novikov-Shubin invariants of higher degree $k$ is obtained.
-H\"opfner shows that they can be obtained from a suitable signed random walk on the $k$-cells of $\tilde M$.
+H\"opfner shows that they can be obtained from a suitable signed random walk on the $k$-cells of the universal cover $\widetilde M$ of $M$.
 Our article adds to this circle of ideas by expressing the first (by Poincar\'e duality equal to $n-1$) $L^2$-Betti number via a random walk on the $(n-1)$ skeleton.

+In our proofs, we do crucially use the transfer matrix $T$ and its powers and analyze its combinatorial and analytic features.
+This way, we analyze and use the signed random walk described by $T$.
+We do not explicitly refer to probabilistic results on this random walk, but we believe that our investigation sheds light on the relation between this random walk and fine topological, geometric and spectral properties of the manifold on which the random walk takes place.